zmack/puppet-cloudera/README.markdown

 Level 3: [Configuring TLS Authentication of Agents to Server](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Administration-Guide/cm5ag_config_tls_agent_auth.html)

 This module's deployment of TLS provides both level 1 and level 2 configuration (encryption and authentication of the server to the agents).
-Level 3 is presently much more difficult to implement.
+Level 3 is not presently implemented.
 You will need to provide a TLS certificate and the signing certificate authority for the CM server.
 See the File resources in the below example for where the files need to be deployed.

 There are some settings inside CM that can only be configured manually.
 See the [Level 1](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Administration-Guide/cm5ag_config_tls_encr.html) instructions for the details of what to change in the WebUI and use the below values: